Jarred Kelenic Player Props: Mariners vs. Yankees

 Jarred Kelenic At The Plate

-- Kelenic leads Seattle in total hits (62) this season while batting .258 with 29 extra-base hits.
+- Kelenic has 63 hits, which ranks first among Seattle hitters this season, while batting .259 with 30 extra-base hits.

-- Among the qualified hitters in MLB play, his batting average ranks 81st, his on-base percentage ranks 90th, and he is 43rd in the league in slugging.
+- Among the qualifying hitters, he ranks 82nd in batting average, while his on-base percentage ranks 84th and he is 43rd in slugging.

+- In 70.1% of his 67 games this season, Kelenic has picked up at least one hit.
+He's also had 13 multi-hit games.

-- Kelenic has had an RBI in 24 games this year (36.4%), including six multi-RBI outings (9.1%).
-He has also driven home three or more of his team's runs in two contests.
+- Kelenic has driven in a run in 25 games this year (37.3%), including six games with more than one RBI (9.0%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.